 Adult dependant - €105.70

 The house in which you live is not included in the assessment of your means unless you are getting an income from it.
 If you have rented a room in the house, that income is assessed.
+You can deduct 5% of the gross rent you receive for wear and tear and 15% can be allowed for voids (vacant periods between lettings).
 However, if you are getting a State Pension (Non-Contributory) or a Widow's, Widower's or Surviving Civil Partner's (Non-Contributory) Pension and would otherwise be living alone; the income is not assessed at all.